 Just because your children share a room doesn’t mean they should have the same bedtime.
 Older children should have a developmentally appropriate bedtime—not be sent to bed at the time required of younger siblings.
 This also helps make the bedtime process much easier.
-If you put your children to bed at the same time, you can probably expect talking and playing instead of sleeping.
+If you put your children to bed at the same time, you can probably expect to talk and playing instead of sleeping.
 Staggering the bedtime means the younger child has a chance to fall asleep before the older child comes in, and with the younger sibling already asleep, the older child is more likely to read quietly or fall asleep without distraction.

 Decorate for Each Child

-Sometimes parents put emphasis on decorating the room to match, but if your children have different preferences, this may not be the best way to approach room design.
+Sometimes parents emphasize decorating the room to match, but if your children have different preferences, this may not be the best way to approach room design.
 Instead, consider letting each child have a say in how to decorate their side or area of the room.
 This may mean using different paint colors on opposite walls or choosing non-matching comforters, but it’s more important for each child to express their personality than it is to have a perfectly designed and matching room.

 Siblings who share a room have a lot of time to bond with one another.
-While this can present challenges at times, ensuring each child has their own space and some privacy, and that the bedtime kinks are worked out, will result in successful room sharing.
+While this can present challenges at times, ensuring each child has their space and some privacy, and that the bedtime kinks are worked out, will result in successful room sharing.